thesandybridge/wpengine-cli/README.md

 I have also opted to not use async which will speed up performance.
 I work on this in my spare time, features may be added and removed randomly until
 I push a version **1.0.0** release.

-The purpose of this tool is to provide an interface with the wpengine API.
-I plan on creating a headless version of the tool to be implemented as part of a pipeline or other similar use case.

 [wpengine API reference](https://wpengineapi.com/reference)

 > **Warning**